 Since I have temperature data to track everything, I decided to create a graph that I will update several times per week.
 The information displayed here shows the location of each sensor and provides a data point at 30-minute increments.
 Again, I will be adding new data several times per week, so please check back regularly.

 November 30, 2021 Update

-It’s been 4 days since I began my winterization project.
+It’s been four days since I began my winterization project.
 So far, everything has been operating smoothly.
 The temperature has been pretty cold for this time of year, but it’s manageable as each day, even if just slightly, has a few hours where the outside temperature climbs above freezing.
 Last night was the closest dipping into the low 20s.
-Underneath the camper and the underbelly performed well, but they did slip into the high 30s.
-I’m a little nervous about prolonged periods of cold at this temperature and curious how these areas will respond.
+The open area under the camper and the underbelly performed well, but they did slip into the high 30s.
+I’m a little nervous about prolonged periods of cold at this temperature and curious about how these areas will respond.
 I think that I am going to purchase the heat lamp and have it ready.
 I’ll install it under the main plumbing area near all three tanks (fresh, grey, and black).